-Fruit and veg flavanoids give cardioprotective effectsJanuary 9th, 2013 by Lily Yeang in Medical research /
+Fruit and veg flavanoids give cardioprotective effectsJanuary 9, 2013 by Lily Yeang in Medicine & Health / Medical research

 A study published in the journal of Biochemical Pharmacology suggests major flavonoid quercetin is beneficial in reducing the risk of cardiovascular disease (CVD).